amo0125/SQL-Project/README.md

 ## Tableau Visualization

-To create the Tableau visualizations, I used Tableau Desktop.
+To create the Tableau visualizations, I used Tableau Public.
 The visualizations visualize the data and provide insights into the COVID-19 pandemic.
 The visualizations include:

 - Percent Population Infected Per Country
 - Global Numbers